 "It is well accepted that most environmental problems are of a global nature," Moore said.
 "Therefore, their solutions are also global."

-"It's important that the generation of tomorrow -- the students of today -- interact and communicate with each other," said Dorofy, now a freshman and math major at Burlington Community College.
-"We have a responsibility to preserve the planet in which we live, and the only way we can do so effectively is not acting independently of each other, but rather as a global community."
+Dorofy added, "We have a responsibility to preserve the planet in which we live.
+And the only way we can do so is [by not acting alone], but rather as a global community."